Microsoft opens harassment investigation sought by investors

 “Our concern is not just what happened with Microsoft in the past but whether that behavior is being addressed and mitigated moving forward,” she said in an interview Thursday.
 “At the end of the day, from an investor perspective, this is about how the company is treating its employees and whether it’s able to attract and retain talent.”

-The company said its public report will include an assessment of the effectiveness of its policies against harassment and discrimination.
-It will also summarize the results of any harassment allegations against board members and senior leaders, including the handling of the 2019 investigation of Gates, and will outline steps to hold leaders accountable.
+The company based in Redmond, Washington, said its public report will include an assessment of the effectiveness of its policies against harassment and discrimination.
+It will also summarize the results of investigations into harassment allegations against board members and senior leaders, including the handling of the 2019 investigation of Gates, and will outline steps to hold leaders accountable.

 Credit: Steven Senne